Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

 Take your time with this step.
 There is no exact set of commands that will work with everyones genome.
 When in doubt about a specific contig I tend to favor keeping it rather than removing it.
 I start by doing a strict length cutoff of 500 bp long contigs (some sequencing centers are more strict, not allowing any contigs < 1000 or even 5000 bp long.

-Column headers we will use. #2 == length, #3 == GC content, $5 == Coverage, $15 == family, $18 == genus.
+Column headers we will use. #2 == length, #3 == GC content, #5 == Coverage, #15 == family, #18 == genus.

-I am going to take this one step at a time and construct a final contig lost ones we are happy with the cutoff values we choose.
-I will mainly be using awk to do this filtering, you could also do it in excel.
+I am going to take this one step at a time and construct a final contig list ones we are happy with the cutoff values we choose.
+I will mainly be using 'awk' to do this filtering, you could also do it in excel.
 For awk, the '-F' options sets the field seperator (\t for a tsv), next we can call individual columns using $ + column_number.

 * Filter by length